SrishtiGrover21/SrishtiGrover21/README.md

 - 👋 Hi, I’m Srishti Grover.
 - 👀 I’m interested in economics and finance.
-- 🌱 I’m currently learning a lot of subjects.
+- 🌱 I’m currently learning a lot of things.
 - 💞️ I’m looking to collaborate on developing coding solutions to academic papers.
 - 📫 You can reach me on LinkedIn @ linkedin.com/in/srishti-grover-b0147b140.